ouonline/luacpp/README.md

 LuaClass& DefMember(const char* name, const FuncType& f);
 ```

-Exports function `f` to be a member function of this class and `name` as the exported function name in Lua. `FuncType` can be C-style functions, class member functions, `std::function`s, lambda functions and lua-style functions.
+Exports function `f` to be a member function of this class and `name` as the exported function name in Lua. `FuncType` can be C-style functions, class member functions, `std::function`s, lambda functions and lua-style C functions.

 ```c++
 /**